mjbradvica/ChainStrategy/README.md

     - [How is either different from a Mediator?](#how-is-either-different-from-a-mediator)
     - [Can I use them together?](#can-i-use-them-together)
     - [How often can I use a Chain of Responsibility or Strategy?](#how-often-can-i-use-a-chain-of-responsibility-or-strategy)

+## Samples

+If you would like code samples for ChainStrategy, they can be found [here](https://github.com/mjbradvica/ChainStrategy/tree/master/samples/ChainStrategy.Samples).

 ## Dependencies